Lotzi Bölöni is a Professor of

 Computer Science at the University of Central

 Florida.
+He is a co-director of the AI Things Laboratory.
 He has secondary joint appointments in the Dept. of Electrical and Computer Engineering, at the UCF Center for Research in Computer

 Vision (CRCV) and the UCF Cluster for Disability, Aging and Technology.